The coat of arms of the great de Lacy family at All Saints church in Whalley.

 Hugh married Emma “de Bois L`Eveque” from that same named location and it was their sons who took part in the 1066 Conquest; Ilbert, whose descendants ruled in Yorkshire and Lancashire, and Walter, whose descendants ruled in the Welsh marches and later in Ireland.
 Emma de Bois L`Eveque was the second wife of Hugh de Lacy, Lord of Lassey, Normandy.
 She was one of two children of Ilbert, Marshall of Normandy from Bois L`Eveque.
 The Norman Marshall was the person in charge of the horses, falcons, etc. on behalf of the superior Lord or in this case probably the Duke of Normandy at the time.

 The brothers de Lacy accompanied William the Conqueror and his army to England in 1066.
 Ilbert de Lacy was in the train of Bishop Odo of Bayuex and Walter de Lacy who came in the train of William fitz Osbern.
 They fought at the Battle of Hastings and both received lands as a reward.
 Ilbert was prominent in the “harrying of the north” in present day Yorkshire in the winter of 1069-70 led by King William as the final subjugation of the Saxons in England.

 Ilbert de Lacy was a favorite of the Conqueror and William granted him 170 lordships in Yorkshire, Nottingham-shire, and Lincoln shire, including the Barony of Pontefract where he built a castle.
 He became a trusted companion and tenet in chief to both King William and his heir King Rufus until his death in 1093.

 His son Robert was heir and successor Lord of Pontefract and the Blackburnshire 100.
-In 1102 he became lord of Bowland and held the honour of Clitheroe having been granted those crown retrieved lands the prior year by Henry l who had taken them back from Roger Potou.
+In 1102 he became lord of Bowland and held the honour of Clitheroe having been granted those crown retrieved lands by Henry l who had taken them back from Roger Potou.